K-G-Witt/project1-team4/README.md

 The aims of this project are therefore to explore the factors that impact on tech workers mental health over two observation periods, before the COVID-19 pandemic (2014) compared with during the COVID-19 pandemic (2020-2022).

 ## Project Description:
+The research questions are:
+1. What is the self-reported prevalence of mental health conditions amongst tech industry workers in different countries?
+2. What is the impact of employer wellness programs?
+3. Does this vary between remote vs. office-based workers?
+4. Does this vary between those with and without a family history of mental illness?
+5. To what extent does workplace culture explain the likelihood that a person will disclose a mental health condition?
+6. Possibly, also comparison pre-COVID-19 versus after COVID-19 (subject to statistical power).

+PROPOSED API(S) & DATASETS:
+Mental Health in the Tech Workplace.
+Resouces available from: https://osmhhelp.org/research.html (accessed 2 April 2024).

 ## Installation and Run Instructions:
 Executing the script in the **rcl_file** Jupyter Lab Notbook will generate all the analyses and exhibits used in this project.